-It appears the African junior scholar abroad, let’s call him Saka, also has his own crises of Duboisian double consciousness.
+It appears the African junior scholar abroad, let’s call him Saka, also has his own crises of Duboisian double consciousness, although I realize, in agreement with Ernest Allen, Jr., that Du Bois had a far narrower use of this term than how many scholars have recently deployed it without its specific historical context.
 The protocols of graduate education in North America and other similar climes mandate him to call his advisors and evidently older colleagues by name.
 “Hi Ray” soon replaces the hitherto “Dear Professor/Dr Lagbaja” he once painstakingly enunciated in deference to fire-breathing superiors at Legon or Lagos.
 Never mind he initially finds it befuddling, a culture shock perhaps, to appreciate he is expected to address mentors and teachers the age of his parents and uncles by their name.

 But here he is, faced with a culture that, unlike his, sometimes doesn’t care about hierarchies in interpersonal relationships.
 It gets worse.
 He also finds himself at London or Leiden in the company of fellow African elders in the Western academe; to this group, he is unable to extend the new gesture to which he has to ingratiate himself.
 Or is there not an awkwardness in calling Professor Adeseyi “Ade” at a dinner table where a much older Riley insists you call her by her first name.
 Different strokes.
 Just call each of them what they prefer?
 A voice in his head tells him to avoid the “Ade” being thrown around by the non-Africans at dinner.